OutpostUniverse/OPHD/README.md

 **Q: I have a question that's not answered here.
 How can I get help?**

-A: You can visit The Outpost Universe's Forums (http://forum.outpost2.net) and visit the Main Projects forum or join the [OPU Discord Server](https://discord.gg/kDz5Q3t).
+A: You can visit [The Outpost Universe Forums](http://forum.outpost2.net) and visit the Main Projects forum or join the [Outpost Universe Discord Server](https://discord.gg/kDz5Q3t).

 ## License
 OutpostHD is distributed under a BSD 3-clause license.
 See LICENSE.txt for details.